kieferyap/learn-by-example/web-development/front-end/vue-3/08-components-props/README.md

 - Back in the previous lesson's [App.vue](./../07-composition-api/src/App.vue), you'll notice that there are blocks of HTML code *that are very similar* (lines 46-48, 51-53, 56-58)
 - Components address this problem by providing a way to make... something like a class with *properties*, which can be imported to different parts of the code
 - Note that while not seen in the example, it is possible to use directives such as `v-for`, `v-if`, `v-show`, etc., in components
-- In the previous lesson's [README.md](./../07-composition-api/README.md), we noted two different ways of writinf the JS/TS portion (See Notable Changes portion).
+- In the previous lesson's [README.md](./../07-composition-api/README.md), we noted two different ways of writing the JS/TS portion (See Notable Changes portion).
 From this lesson onwards, we will be using the following form:
   ```javascript
   <script setup>
   import { ref } from 'vue'